stavinski/jython/README.md

         self.text_field.font = Font(Font.DIALOG, Font.BOLD, 15)
 ~~~

-Simply make sure it is performed after the call to the mixins and be careful not to intefere with how they operate oherwise should be all good!
+Simply make sure it is performed after the call to the mixins and be careful not to intefere with how they operate otherwise should be all good!

+#### TODO

+* Event fired when title changed...assume that the client wants this persisted somewhere